 Concentrated Solar Power (CSP) systems utilize an array of mirrors or lenses to focus sunlight onto a small area, generating intense heat.
 This thermal energy is then used to produce steam, which drives turbines to generate electricity.
 CSP technology comes in several forms, including parabolic troughs, power towers, and dish systems.
 For a detailed explanation of how these systems function, you can explore our guide on how concentrating solar power works.

-Photovoltaic (PV) systems, on the other hand, directly convert sunlight into electricity using semiconductor materials, typically silicon.
+On the other hand, Photovoltaic (PV) systems directly convert sunlight into electricity using semiconductor materials, typically silicon.
 When photons from sunlight strike these materials, they excite electrons, creating an electric current.
 PV panels come in various types, including monocrystalline, polycrystalline, and thin-film, each with different efficiency levels and cost considerations.

 Efficiency and Performance